 Participants: Students Ages 16-18

 Program website: http://www.risd.com/cfm/precollege.cfm

-Program: School of the Art Institute of Chicago Early College Program Summer Institute: Chicago, Illinois
+Program: School of the Art Institute of Chicago Early College Program Summer Institute for High School Students: Chicago, Illinois

 Description: Ideas matter.
 At SAIC, we believe meaning and making are inseparable.
 Our studios are laboratories, where conceptual thinking, art making, and design skills are developed and strengthened.
 The Early College Program (ECP) Summer Institute provides high school students the necessary creative freedom to develop a structured dialogue between ideas and process.
 Mirroring the methods and practices of contemporary artists and designers, students choose courses within focused disciplines, yet retain opportunities to freely explore media in order to build a strong portfolio.
 Students are encouraged to explore a wide variety of materials and processes to discover new ways of defining their creative practice.